With election near, Tsipras faces widening rift within Syriza

 Varoufakis - who remains popular in Greece with 27 percent of voters approving his recent actions in a poll published on Friday - shot back that Tsipras was presiding over the disintegration of his own party.

-“Ι heard (Tsipras aide) Nikos Pappas saying that Syriza was toppled from within.
+“ heard (Tsipras aide) Nikos Pappas saying that Syriza was toppled from within.
 It is true, it was toppled by its leadership,” Varoufakis told Reuters.
 “Its leadership decided that Syriza does not exist anymore ...
 Lafazanis left, there is a collapse in the morale of members, regardless of which faction they belong to.”
+(Editing by Jeremy Gaunt)